Create a stunning seafood dinner in less than 30 minutes with this easy grilled salmon in foil with citrus and herbs.

 two salmon fillets on foil with citrus slices, herbs and nuts on side.

 After selecting your salmon, it’s time to pick out the citrus.
-I prefer smaller citrus fruits like lemons, tangerines and limes.
+I prefer smaller citrus fruits like lemon, tangerine and lime.
 If you want to be a little adventurous, try blood oranges or kumquats.

 For the herbs, fresh is best, but dry will work in a pinch (pun intended).
-Oregano, thyme and rosemary are solid choices, but you can’t go wrong with parsley, cilantro, dill or tarragon either.
+Oregano, thyme and rosemary are solid choices, but you can’t go wrong with fresh dill, parsley, cilantro or tarragon either.

 Lastly, I sprinkle with nuts to add that crunch factor.
 Pistachios offer a nice contrast in color, but hazelnuts, cashews and almonds work really well, too.